Moving to Mendoza, Argentina

 When we asked people what advice they would give someone preparing to move to Mendoza, they said:

 "Mendoza is a great place to live for expats, with its beautiful scenery, mild climate, and friendly locals.
 It is important to note that the cost of living in Mendoza is relatively low compared to other cities in Argentina.
 Expats should also be aware that the city is located in a desert region, so it can get very hot during the summer months.
 Additionally, the city is located in a seismic zone, so it is important to be aware of the potential for earthquakes.
 It is also important to note that the city is quite spread out, so having a car is recommended.
-Finally, it is important to be aware of the language barrier, as Spanish is the primary language spoken in Mendoza," remarked one expat in Mendoza, Argentina.
+Finally, it is important to be aware of the language barrier, as Spanish is the primary language spoken in Mendoza," said one expat in Mendoza.

 How do I find a place to live in Mendoza?